Visma Business logo

 Delivery approach

-We use Junipeer as the integration layer between Visma Business and your ecommerce platform.
-For Visma Business, this is a project-specific connector built to match your data model and sync requirements.
-But the integration is only one part of the work.
-A successful launch also depends on platform selection, data quality assessment, content and UX planning, thorough QA against live data, and a structured rollout plan.
-We deliver the full scope, not just the pipe between systems.
+For Visma Business, the Junipeer connector is project-specific — built and configured to match your particular data model and business rules.
+Typical customer-facing integration time is 1–2 months.
+But integration is only one part of the work.
+A successful ecommerce launch also requires platform selection, data quality review, UX and content strategy, thorough QA, and a clear rollout plan.
+Nordic Web Team delivers the full scope, not just the connection between systems.

 Beyond the integration